What is spiritual direction?

 Why would I do spiritual direction?

 Maybe you’re facing a life decision and you want God’s help with it.
 Maybe you yearn for more depth in your life.
-Maybe you do all the “right things”—prayer, study, worship, etc.—but something’s missing.
+Maybe you do all the “right things,” like prayer, study, meditation, and worship, but something’s missing.
 Maybe you’re lost and can’t find your way back.
-Whatever the details, something is nudging you, it has to do with God/your life/your future, and you want a companion to help you address it.
+Whatever the details, something is nudging you, it has to do with God/your life/your future/etc., and you want a companion to help you address it.

 How does spiritual direction work?

+Something nudges you to come see me.
 You tell me what’s on your mind.
 I listen with full attention and a wide open heart.
 I ask open-ended questions to help you go deeper.
 I help you see where God might be present, active, speaking in your life.
-God willing, you gain clarity and insight and a more joyful relationship with God.
+Ideally, you gain clarity and insight and a more joyful relationship with God.

 Still unclear?
 Of course it is.
 That’s why I offer you your first session at no charge.